 Record any information clearly: In the case of any concerns always record the information clearly and be clear how the concern has arisen.
 All verbal conversations should be written up as soon as possible.
-Written records must be kept securely, noting all concerns, discussions and decisions.
+Written records must be kept securely, noting all concerns, discussions and decisions, and the reason for those decisions.

 Report promptly: In all cases you must report any concerns to the DSL or DMS promptly.
 This includes any concerns of a child believed to be or suspected of being "at risk" of FGM or extremism or radicalisation.
-If there is any indication that the pupil has suffered harm or there is a high level of risk, report this to the DSL or DMS immediately.